Afan Forest Park – Glyncorrwg Mountain Bike Centre, near Port Talbot

 Ordnance Survey map

-Afan Forest Park is on Ordnance Survey (OS) Explorer map 166.
+Afan Forest Park is on Ordnance Survey (OS) Explorer map 165 and 166.

 The OS grid reference for Glyncorrwg Mountain Bike Centre is SS 872 984.